ryanharjo/tribute/README.md

 This here is a tribute to Ian Curtis.
-He's was the lead singer and sometimes guitar player for Joy Division.
+He was the lead singer and sometimes guitar player for Joy Division.